 There are two brands of gold gesso: Daniel Smith and Holbein.
 There is a significant color difference between the two, as seen in the side-by-side comparison below.
 Daniel Smith’s is yellower in color and lighter in value, while Holbein’s is redder and darker.
 For this reason, I much prefer Daniel Smith’s.
 As I noted above, the gold ground serves as the lightest value in the painting.
 If my lightest value is going to as dark as the Holbein gesso, my ability to get an effective value range will be limited.

 There is also a cost difference.
 A 16 oz. jar of Daniel Smith’s gesso retails for $16.50 (list $30), while just 10 oz. of the Holbein retails for around $48.
 Gold gesso is quite transparent, so you’ll need two to three coats to get a fully opaque gold.
-Brush marks can affect the reflective quality of the gold, so you may want to gently “fluff” out and blend away the brush marks while they’re are still wet, with a very fine-bristled hake bush.

 Note: Gold gesso is extremely transparent.
 You’ll need a minimum of two coats, perhaps three, to achieve an even, solid ground.
 Getting a solid coat without brush strokes is tricky.
-I often used a very soft bristled brush, like a hake, to “fluff” out the brush marks before the gesso sets up.
+I often used a very soft bristled brush, like a hake, to “fluff” out the brush marks before the gesso drives.

 Gold oil paint

 I tried four gold pigments, one from Daniel Smith, one from Holbein, and two from Gamblin.
-Like the gesso, each of these pigments has their own “color.”
-Daniel Smith’s Iridescent Gold is the lighest and most yellow-gold of the set.
+Like the gesso, each of these pigments has its own “color.”
+Daniel Smith’s Iridescent Gold is the lightest and most yellow-gold of the set.
 Holbein’s is darker and, depending on how the light hits it, can have a coppery shift.
 Gamblin’s Rich Gold is less red that the Holbein, while their Pale Gold has a distinct green shift.
 Both of the Gamblin golds have a larger pigment size, so is more granular that regular pigment.
 This is even visible in these small swatches.
 Since I would be mixing gold paint with other colors on my palette, I liked having different gold hues to play with.
 The Holbein and Daniel Smith pigments nicely match their gesso, so whichever gesso you use, you’ll want to get its matching pigment.

 Gold pigments are all extremely transparent.
 Anything other than an impasto stroke will require several layers to achieve adequate coverage.
 If you decide to apply gold over an area that already has pigment on it, be patient; you’ll need to apply several coats.